 While fiction and particularly romance seem to dominate self-publishing, non-fiction has a number of advantages when it comes to making money from your writing.

-By this, I mean that the topic or subject of a non-fiction title is much easier to promote by the use of keywords.
-These, of course, are gold when it comes to readers searching for and finding what they are looking for, either on Google, Amazon or by any other means of Internet search.
+Keywords, of course, are gold when it comes to readers searching for and finding what they are looking for, either on Google, Amazon or by any other means of Internet search.

 These topics are almost unlimited, but a good starting point for a little research is the BISAC site, where you can find the categories that are used by Kindle.
 You can find the overall subject heading here, or the self-help listing here.

 As the following three graphs courtesy of Author Earnings show, self-published and small press titles have a more than substantial market share.

 This makes it a lucrative market as it is most certainly less competitive than the fiction and genre fiction market.
 Finding your niche though is the challenge.

 For those who might be considering writing non-fiction, Joanna Penn wrote a terrific step-by-step guide to writing non-fiction, which is highly recommended reading.

-While there is obviously more research involved, the actual writing time for a non-fiction title is obviously faster that for a novel of 100,000 words.
+While there is obviously more research involved, the actual writing time for a non-fiction title is obviously faster than for a novel of 100,000 words.